HogoFrogo/HogoFrogo/Gameplay.md

 * Crazy Frog
 * Snoop Frogg + Cigars out of typha

 When collecting cigars of typha for Snoop Frogg the player's frog changes eye color to red, time slows down and tongue stick out changes its directions.
-Raggae or SnoopLike rap playing on background.
+Raggae or SnoopLike rap playing on background. -> BigJ sent Snoop Dogg a message